Find Your Perfect School

 What are the licensure and certification requirements for Public Administration professionals?

 Licensure isn’t usually required for most jobs in public administration and its related fields.
-But there are certain occupations where professional certifications are required, such as jobs for emergency management directors.
+However, there are certain occupations where professional certifications are required, such as jobs for emergency management directors.
 Executive positions in government agencies may also require professional certifications.

 What are the professional associations that online Public Administration students can join?